userTermzik/gtav-sourcecode-build-guide/README.md

 > [!NOTE]
 > It is recommended to create a virtual machine for this build process, Although the build process can be done on your Real PC.<br>
-> It's not recommended on your Real PC because sometimes the conflicts may happen and broke the whole compilation process.
+> It's not recommended on your Real PC because sometimes the conflicts may happen and broke the whole compilation process.<br>
 > **VMWare/Hyper-V are recommended to run the Virtual Machine due to their performance.
 VirtualBox will probably work too.**

 ## Prerequisite Setup